The Unpardonable Sin

 "Assuredly, I say to you, all sins will be forgiven the sons of men, and whatever blasphemies they may utter; "but he who blasphemes against the Holy Spirit never has forgiveness, but is subject to eternal condemnation"-- because they said, "He has an unclean spirit."

-Since the unpardonable sin does involve slanderous and derogatory remarks combined with resentful attitudes, some have worried about an awful thing they may have said toward God in the past.
-Though their remarks did not make God happy but rather hurt Him, they still did not commit the unpardonable sin.
+Since the unpardonable sin does involve slanderous and derogatory remarks combined with resentful attitudes and emotions, some have worried about awful words they may have said toward God in the past.
+Though their remarks did not make God happy but rather hurt Him, they did not commit the unpardonable sin.
 Notice what Jesus says in Matt.
 12:31.
 All blasphemy will be forgiven men.
 All blasphemous words directed toward God are generally committed during a severe or emotional circumstance.
 The words generally come out in anger or frustration toward God blaming Him, holding Him responsible, and even feeling hatred toward God for what has happened to them in their lives.
 This is where spiritual maturity and enduring to the end must rise above emotions, regardless of hardships or any unpleasant or traumatic event.
-We must realize God is in control; He sees the big picture.
+We must realize God is in control.
+He sees the big picture.
 It is not for us to question God.
-He knows what is best and is working for the good of those who are the called.
-Sometimes we understand why things happened early.
-Sometimes it takes quite a while, especially if we are holding anger inside of us.
-The majority of those who fall into this type of blasphemy will instantly feel a conviction and know they were wrong to say such things toward God.
-Guilt will hover in their minds.
+He works for the good of those who are the called.
+Sometimes we understand why things happen early on.
+Sometimes it takes a while, especially if we hold anger inside of us.
+The majority of those who fall into this emotional type of blasphemy will feel a conviction and guilt will hover in their minds.
 Once their anger or emotion has subsided they will repent and seek forgiveness from God.
-However, if one hardens his heart severely because of the circumstances or a traumatic event and continues in his anger and resentment then he will also turn away from service to God and the worship of God.
-As a result, he excludes himself from the grace of God and ultimately from the salvation of his soul.
-Therefore, if you have have committed this sin in the past or it happens at some future time, know that you have not committed the unpardonable sin.
-However, you must repent and seek forgiveness from God and commit yourself to worship and serve Him once again.
+It is possible (but not probable) if one severely hardens his heart because of the circumstances or the traumatic event and continues in his anger and resentment then he may turn away from loving God and worshiping Him.
+If he goes to his grave as such, he will exclude himself from the grace of God and ultimately from the salvation of his soul.
+Therefore, if you have committed this sin in the past or it happens at some future time you must not remain in this sin.
+You must repent and seek forgiveness from God and commit yourself to worshiping and serving Him once again.
 The sooner you do this the better it will be for you.

-To conclude, one can blaspheme God, Jesus, or the Spirit through an uncontrolled outburst or out of spiritual ignorance and still receive forgiveness.
-However, if they continue in this, never expressing repentance nor recommit to serving God, they will be lost.
+To conclude, one can blaspheme God or Jesus through an emotional outburst or out of spiritual ignorance and can still receive forgiveness because of the grace of God through Jesus.
+Blasphemy is more than just injurious or reproachful speech.
+However, if one continues in this sin, never expressing repentance nor recommitting to God, they will be lost.
 They will be lost by default due to their own hardened heart.
-If they progress against God and His Spirit with the intent of preventing or acknowledging the work or power of God or His Spirit, and knowing fully what they are doing, then they will be committing the unpardonable sin.
-Those who have worried that they may have committed the unpardonable sin but still seek to have a positive relationship with God and His Son do not have the type of heart that can commit this sin.
-It takes a person with great disdain for the Lord and probably a heart and mind that does not fear God or think about the consequences of their blasphemy.
+If one knowingly blasphemes for their unrighteous will they will commit the unpardonable sin.
+It takes a person with no fear of God or the consequences to commit blasphemy.
 They have no intention of repenting.
-Their goal is to stop the advancement or effect of the kingdom of God in order to have their own agenda, desires, lusts, and pride sufficed.
-This was the goal of the Pharisees when they accused Jesus of working by the power of Satan.
-Those who commit this sin do so with eyes wide open.
-It is possible but not probable that a follower of Christ can commit the unpardonable sin.
-It is more possible that a follower of Christ can fall into a blasphemous life of unrighteousness and upon never repenting he can forfeit his salvation.
-God has shown us in His word what is the nature of the sins of blasphemy.
-In doing so, He has also shown us how to avoid each of them.
+They seek to suffice their own agenda, desires, lusts, and pride.
+Such was the goal of the Pharisees when they accused Jesus of working by the power of Satan.
+Those who commit this sin do so with eyes wide open and a callous heart.
+It is possible but not probable that a true follower of Christ would commit the unpardonable sin.
+It is more possible that a follower of Christ could fall into a blasphemous lifestyle and upon never repenting (the sin unto death) could forfeit his salvation.
+The most unpardonable sin today is to reject Jesus as Savior and Lord of your life.

 Home